 In scenario 4, there are two VSP 4000 devices that act as BEBs and are connected to each other through MLT, with two BayStack devices connected to each of the BEBs.
-The interface that connects the VSP 4000 interfaces is an ISIS interface with STP disabled.
+The interface that connects the VSP 4000 interfaces is an Intermediate System to Intermediate System (IS-IS) interface with STP disabled.
 SLPP is enabled in the UNI ports of the VSP 4000.
-Because the link between the VSP 4000 uses ISIS interfaces, and STP is disabled on these interfaces, STP may not be able to detect the loop.
+Because the link between the VSP 4000 uses IS-IS interfaces, and STP is disabled on these interfaces, STP may not be able to detect the loop.